branden-chaisorn/Mission-Seattle/README.md

 - I did not write any functional tests here give the relatively straightforward UI of the app.
 With a production app I would have functional tests on UI components, especially if they were reactive to ensure that things were being displayed when I expect them to.
-- I would like to show more on the venue detail screen.
+- I would like to show more on the venue detail screen as well as clean it up to make it more visual appealing.
 There I would query for the venue's images if they were available and display them in a swipeable view pager.
 - Fully automated build system.
 On a larger scale having thorough testing on the whole code base.
 I would additionally spend time to generate some code coverage metrics